manassaloi/navakapumps/aboutus.md

 permalink: /aboutus/
 ---

-Established in the year 2016, at the Pump City, Coimbatore, (Tamil Nadu ), India, we, Navaka India is a reliable source point for all types of Industrial Pumps.
-We are the authorized deal for ROTO SCREW PUMPS, CRI INDUSTRIAL RANGE OF CENTRIFUGAL PUMPS.
-ROTO DEL GEAR PUMPS, LEAKPROOF CHEMICAL CENTRIFUGAL PUMPS.
+Established in 2016 in Pump City, Coimbatore, Tamil Nadu, India, Navaka India is a trusted supplier of a wide range of industrial pumps.
+We are the authorized dealer for Roto Screw Pumps, CRI Industrial Range of Centrifugal Pumps, Rotodel Gear Pumps, and Leakproof Chemical Centrifugal Pumps.

-Navaka India, is a reputed trading house and exporter of various industrial products.
-We provide pumping solutions to both domestic and international clients as asingle source point for various types of pumps specialized in supply of all the required pumps for one specific project.
-We strive to render industrial products that are known for their reliability, quality, efficiency and standards.
-Our range mainly includes all types  industrial pumps, flexible hose, strainers, filters, etc.
+Navaka India has built a strong reputation as a reliable trading house and exporter of various industrial products.
+We provide comprehensive pumping solutions to both domestic and international clients, serving as a single-source provider for diverse types of pumps.
+We specialize in supplying all necessary pumps for specific projects, ensuring seamless project execution.

-The products that we currently handle:
+Our commitment is to deliver industrial products known for their reliability, quality, efficiency, and compliance with industry standards.
+Our product range primarily includes various types of industrial pumps, flexible hoses, strainers, filters, and more.

+Products We Offer:
-Industrial Pumps
+- Industrial Pumps
-Butemen Duty Hoses
+- Bitumen Duty Hoses
-Radcoflex Flexible Hoses
+- Radcoflex Flexible Hoses
-Bentone Burners
+- Bentone Burners
-Strainers & Filters
+- Strainers & Filters
-Fire Fighting Pumps
+- Fire Fighting Pumps

+At Navaka India, we continuously strive to expand our product range and improve our services to meet the evolving needs of our clients across industries.